 Pr erequisite I am a registered Girl Scout Cadette (in grades 6-8).
-I have finished the Bronze Award, a Cadette Leadership Award or a Cadette Journey.
+I have finished a Cadette Journey, including the Journey's Take Action project.
 I know that I need to finish my project and submit paperwork by Sept 30th after 8th grade is completed.
 I know the Silver Award Take Action project's required elements are 1.
 Practicing leadership ; 2.
 Addressing a root cause of a community issue I care about; and 3.
 Creating a plan to make my project sustainable .
 I have completed Silver Award training from my council.
 (This is highly recommended if available.)
 I have reviewed the Cadette Workbook for Earning Your Silver Award.
-I am excited to get started! roject Proposal I developed a title for my project.
-I provided information about myself (solo model) or myself and up to three other Cadettes (small team model) and additional adult resources.
-I provided the name of the completed Cadette Journey and completion date.
+I am excited to get started!
+Pr oject Proposal I developed a title for my project. $I\ provided\ information\ about\ myself\ (solo\ model)\ or\ myself\ and\ up\ to\ three\ other\ Cadettes\ (small\ team\ model)\ and\ additional\ adult\ resources.$ I provided the name of the completed Cadette Journey and completion date.
+I answered the Journey reflection questions to remember the lessons learned from the Journey's Take Action project.
 I decided my project's expected start date and expected completion date.
 I researched an issue I am passionate about and identified at least one root cause that is based on a need in my community.
 I have identified my target audience (who is going to benefit).
 I have identified and engaged experts and others in my community who might be able to help with my project or have knowledge of how my project issue affects my community.
 I have described my plan to address my issue's root cause and make my project sustainable by using one of these three methods: O Create a permanent solution that can be used after the project is complete.
-O Educate and inspire others in the community or within Girl Scouts to be part of the change.
-Advocate to change a rule, regulation, or law and encourage others to join.
+Educate and inspire others in the community or within Girl Scouts to be part of the change.
+O Advocate to change a rule, regulation, or law and encourage others to join.
 I have worked with my team (if applicable) to identify all team members' leadership roles, which are all different and will each take approximately 50 hours of work.
 I have reviewed my plan and confirm my project is Take Action and not Community Service.
 I have listed potential supplies needed and estimated costs.
 I am aware of my local council's requirements for any of my project's donations, money-earning activities, or the use of troop funds.
 I am aware that each individual team member should spend approximately 50 hours on the project and maintain a Time Log.
 Optional: I've identified how I would try to make my project measurable by making a goal to measure the project's success.
-Optional: I've identified how I would try to make a national and/or global link.
-I have worked with my team (if applicable) to complete all fields on this form, including all questions, lines, and signatures. \Box I have worked with my team (if applicable) to develop and submit one Project Proposal
+Optional: I've identified how I would try to make a national and/or global link. $I \ have \ worked \ with \ my \ team \ (if \ applicable) \ to \ complete \ all \ fields \ on \ this \ form, including \ all \ questions, lines, and \ signatures.$ \Box I have worked with my team (if annicable) to develop and submit one Project Proposal